gweissman/academic_website/content/author/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a pulmonary and critical care physician at the University of Pennsylvania Perelman School of Medicine, and core faculty at the Palliative and Advanced Illness Research (PAIR) Center.
+My research interests include clinical informatics, natural language processing, machine learning, population health, and pragmatic trials.
+I am also a Senior Fellow at the Leonard Davis Institute of Health Economics.